rachita17/HacktoberFest2020/README.md

 </p>
 <h3 id="it’s-that-time-of-year-again-when-we-come-together-to-support-and-celebrate-the-open-source-technologies-we-use-and-love.">It’s that time of year again when we come together to support and celebrate the open-source technologies we use and love.</h3>
 <p>Join the open-source celebration and leave a mark on the open-source world!
-Read an<strong>open-source journey <a href="https://www.opensourceforu.com/2020/07/if-you-are-a-techie-your-home-page-should-be-github-not-instagram/">here</a></strong>.</p>
+Read a<strong>open-source journey <a href="https://www.opensourceforu.com/2020/07/if-you-are-a-techie-your-home-page-should-be-github-not-instagram/">here</a></strong>.</p>
 <p><a href="https://github.com/RishabhArya/HacktoberFest2020/blob/master/LICENSE"><img src="https://badges.frapsoft.com/os/v2/open-source.svg?v=103" alt="Open Source Love"></a> <a href="https://github.com/RishabhArya/HacktoberFest2020/blob/master/LICENSE"><img src="https://img.shields.io/github/license/vinitshahdeo/HacktoberFest2K19?logo=GITHUB&amp;style=flat" alt="GitHub license"></a></p>
 <p><strong>Register <a href="https://hacktoberfest.digitalocean.com">here</a> for Hacktoberfest and make four pull requests (PRs) between October 1-31 to earn a free t-shirt and cool swags.</strong></p>
 <blockquote>